ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

+Ist.
+That it (the Tomato) is one of the most powerful | “ wee
+abridged, with inpr -

 deobsvamn of the materia medica, and that in all those
 affections of the liver and other organs where calomel is